 Auckland is an awesome city – not only are you never more than 20mins drive from a beach, it’s got a really unique landscape with 50 volcanoes, a gulf peppered with islands, great dining options, its own culture and some nice short hikes/day walks.

-As a born and bred Aucklander, I get seriously offended when I hear travellers say ‘Oh just skip Auckland, it’s not worth hanging around‘.
-So many travellers only see downtown Auckland, so here’s a blog about what we locals do for fun around here.
-You’ll have a much better time if you try out some of these activities:
+As a born and bred Aucklander, I get seriously offended when I hear travellers say ‘Oh just skip Auckland, it’s not worth hanging around’.
+It kills me that some travellers only see downtown Auckland, so I’ve written a blog about what we locals do for fun around here.
+Hopefully it gives you a few ideas about what to do in Auckland that will make you want to stick around a bit longer!

-Sure, going up to the top of the SkyTower or taking a seaplane flight might give you a great 360 view of Auckland, but if you’re a local, you’re more likely to head the top of Mount Eden to soak in the cityscape.
+Sure, going up to the top of the SkyTower, skydiving or taking a seaplane flight might give you a great 360 degree view of Auckland, but if you’re a local, you’re more likely to head the top of Mount Eden to soak up the cityscape.
+In my opinion this is one of the best free things to do in Auckland.
 The best time to go is just as the sun is setting so you can watch the lights come on around the city.
-Mount Eden is technically a volcano and has a big, impressive crater.
+Mount Eden is actually a volcano and has a big, impressive crater.
 You can walk around the edge of the crater and see some of the best views of the city.
-Afterwards, walk back down to the quaint little Mount Eden village for a pint and pot of mussels at De Post, a delicious burger at Corner Burger or a hot chocolate and slice of cake at Frasers.
+Afterwards, walk back down to Mount Eden village for a pint and pot of mussels at De Post, a delicious burger at Corner Burger or a hot chocolate and slice of cake at Frasers.
 You’ve earned it!

 Visit the historic settlement of Devonport

 Take the ferry from the downtown ferry terminal over to Devonport.
-See NZ’s navy base from the water then explore the colonial-style village.
-If you’re up for a bit of an adventure, take a walk up Mount Victoria or North Head (two dormant volcanoes) to explore the old tunnels and see the old guns and bomb shelters that were built during World War II to protect Auckland Harbour.
+See New Zealand’s navy base from the water then explore the colonial-style village.
+If you’re up for a bit of an adventure, take a walk up Mount Victoria or North Head (two dormant volcanoes) to explore the old tunnels and see the old guns and bomb shelters that were built during World War II to protect the Auckland harbour.
 According to legend the tunnels at North Head are haunted!
 (Bring a torch if you have one.)

 Ponsonby – The place to be seen

-Ponsonby is a trendy ‘city-fringe’ suburb where the people are cool, the houses are mega-expensive, the shopping will leave you broke and you’ll have an awesome night out.
+Ponsonby is a trendy ‘city-fringe’ suburb where the people are cool, the houses are mega-expensive, the shopping ranges from op-shops to designer and where you’re bound to have a great night out.
 Ponsonby Road is lined with upmarket cafes, shops, restaurants and bars.
-Splurge for lunch at SPQR and sit out on the sidewalk for some great people watching or head across the road to Mr Toms or Chapel Bar for an afternoon tipple in the sun.
-Inside Ponsonby Central you’ll find a collection of different restaurants to choose from, and tucked down the little alleyway opposite you’ll find the adorable Gypsy Caravan.
-If you’re on a backpacker’s budget, head to Freeman and Grey between 4-7pm for $4 pizzas (they’re decent too!).
+Splurge for lunch at SPQR and sit out on the sidewalk for some great people watching or head inside Ponsonby Central where you’ll find a collection of different restaurants to choose from.
+If you’re on a backpacker’s budget, head to the International Food Court above the pool hall and take your pick of delicious Chinese, Indian, Balinese, Lao, Malaysian, Japanese or Italian cuisine.
 Go shopping in the boutique stores and see what bargains you can find.
 If you’re there for the evening and want to have a dance – Long Room, Little Easy and Ponsonby Social Club are local favourites.

-Getting there: Walk, it’s only 2.6kms from downtown, although be prepared for a few hills.
+Getting there: You can walk, it’s only 2.6kms from downtown (although be prepared for a few hills) otherwise you can catch the Link bus from the city.

 Hike from Coast to Coast

-Getting there: Walk, then catch the train back into the city from the Onehunga train station ($3.30 with a HOP* card)
+Getting there: Walk to the start, then catch the train or bus back into the city from Onehunga.

 Walk/bike/skate along the pink road

-This pink cycleway, built in the middle of Auckland’s central motorway junction, is a hit amongst tourists and locals alike.
+The pink cycleway, built in the middle of Auckland’s central motorway junction, is a hit amongst tourists and locals alike.
 It’s the perfect place to take photos, go for a bike ride or just admire the cityscape – the path is lit up at night too!
-Make sure to check it out if you have a spare hour or so in the city centre.
+Make sure to check it out if you have a spare hour or so in the city centre – #doitforthegram

 Visit Waiheke Island

-Waiheke Island was named one of the world’s top regions to visit for 2016 in Lonely Planet’s ‘Best in Travel’ Guide, but we Aucklanders have been big fans of this gorgeous island since way back when.
-Waiheke has picturesque beaches, great vineyards, a cute little village, awesome fish n chips and, best of all, it’s only a 40min scenic ferry ride from Auckland city.
+Waiheke Island was named one of the world’s top regions to visit in Lonely Planet’s ‘Best in Travel’ Guide, but we Aucklanders have been big fans of this gorgeous island since way back when.
+Waiheke has picturesque beaches, great vineyards, a cute little village and best of all, it’s only a 40 min scenic ferry ride from Auckland city.
 Waiheke is a big island so if you’re just going for the day choose to visit either the Onetangi area (for which you’ll need to get a bus pass), or the Oneroa area (which you can explore on foot).

-In Onetangi you’ll find Wild on Waiheke – they do a wine tasting or craft beer tasting set for $12.
+In Onetangi you’ll find Wild on Waiheke – they do a wine tasting or craft beer tasting set as well as archery and clay bird shooting.
 Next door, Stonyridge Vineyard is a great place to stop for wine tasting, a platter and a photo opportunity by the vines.
 Wander up the road about 100m to Dellows Distillery where they make their own spirits and liquors.
 Or for something more adventurous go ziplining with Eco Zip Adventures!

-If you choose to explore on foot, head up the hill from the ferry terminal and turn left for the Oneroa village.
+If you choose to explore Waiheke on foot, head up the hill from the ferry terminal and turn left for Oneroa village.
 There are lots of places to eat, some nice shops to peruse and an extraordinary concentration of real estate shops.
-Head back along the road you came in on and keep going straight (past the hill you walked up) towards Cable Bay, where you can do wine tasting at the cellar door and try one of their delicious pizzas sitting on bean bags out of the lawn, looking back over Auckland city.
-It will be tempting to stay here all day, but keep walking back up the road and you’ll find Mudbrick, a Mediterranean-style vineyard and one of New Zealand’s most sought after wedding venues.
+Head back along the road you came in on and keep going straight (past the hill you walked up) towards Cable Bay.
+Taste local wine at the cellar door and try one of their delicious pizzas as you sit on bean bags on the lawn, looking back over Auckland city.
+It will be tempting to stay here all day, but keep walking up the road and you’ll find Mudbrick, a Mediterranean-style vineyard and one of New Zealand’s most sought after wedding venues.
 You can taste test their wines, and it’s also the best place on Waiheke to watch the sunset.

-Getting there: Catch the ferry from Downtown Auckland ($38 Adult return, or $18 each way with a HOP card).
+Getting there: Catch the ferry from Downtown Auckland to Waiheke.

 Immerse yourself in nature on Tiritiri Matangi Island

-Tiritiri Matangi island is a 45-minute ferry ride away from downtown Auckland.
-Whether you want to relax on a beach, go on one of the many walks to the lighthouse or learn more about the wildlife, it’s a great way to escape the hustle and bustle of the city.
-The price may be a little off-putting but, believe us, it’s worth it!
+Tiritiri Matangi island is another short ferry ride away from downtown Auckland.
+The island boasts some great walking tracks and you’ll see lots of rare native birds.
+In the weekends staff from the Department of Conservation host guided hikes so you can learn more about the wildlife.
+It’s a great way to escape the hustle and bustle of the city.
+The price of the ferry may be a little off-putting but, believe us, it’s worth it!
 It’s a full day activity and you won’t need to spend any extra money on the island (just take a packed lunch in your bag).
 I’d recommend taking the guided nature walk around the island, eating your lunch at the top of the island by the lighthouse and then spending the rest of the afternoon swimming or sunbathing on the beach before hopping back on the ferry to the city.

 Explore Western Springs & Kingsland

 This happens to be my local area, so I might be a bit biased when I say you can’t miss it!
 Catch the bus to Western Springs, a nice park with a lake in the middle of it for a morning walk.
-Next door you’ll find the Auckland Zoo and MOTAT (The Museum of Transport and Technology), if either of those options floats your boat!
-Walk up Western Springs Road and you’ll find Urbanaut Brewery where you can try the local craft beer or do a brewery tour.
-Next I recommend stopping in at Crave for lunch.
+Next door you’ll find the Auckland Zoo and MOTAT (The Museum of Transport and Technology), if either of those options floats your boat.
+If not, walk up Western Springs Road and you’ll find Urbanaut Brewery where you can try the local craft beer or do a brewery tour.
+Across the main road you will find the Beer Spot, a casual bar with loads of different New Zealand craft beers on tap.
+I recommend stopping in at Crave for lunch.
 Crave Cafe is a neighbourhood initiative where all the profit gets put back into the community, so it’s a great cause with delicious food to boot!
-After you’ve filled your belly, head up to Kingsland, a funky little precinct that’s also home to our most iconic sports venue: Eden Park, home of the mighty All Blacks.
+After you’ve filled your belly, head up to Kingsland, a funky precinct that’s also home to our most iconic sports venue: Eden Park, home of the mighty All Blacks.
 In the evenings the bars offer live music, comedy nights, live sports games and even salsa classes.

 Getting there: Catch the 020 Bus to Western Springs, or if you want to skip straight to Crave & Urbanaut – take the train from Britomart to Morningside.
 Return to the city on the train from Kingsland train station.